kingjulio8238/memarydocs/docs/build.md

 # Build

-memary assumes the local installation method. memary currently supports the use of:
+memary assumes the local installation method and currently supports any models available through Ollama:

-- `Llama 3 8B` running locally using Ollama OR `gpt-3.5-turbo`
+- LLM running locally using Ollama **OR** `gpt-3.5-turbo`
-- `LLaVA` running locally using Ollama OR `gpt-4-vision-preview`
+- Vision model running locally using Ollama **OR** `gpt-4-vision-preview`

 memary will default to the locally run models unless explicitly specified.
 Additionally, memary allows developers to **easily switch between downloaded models** via Ollama